 Energy Efficiency Portfolio

-EEPS is a part of Legislation signed into law that provides for incentives in the form of rebates and/or grants for ComEd and/or Ameren Illinois utility customers to encourage them to purchase and install high efficiency equipment and systems to reduce electricity use.
+EEPS is a part of Legislation signed into law that provides for incentives in the form of rebates and/or grants for Illinois electric and natural gas utility customers to encourage them to purchase and install high efficiency equipment and systems to reduce electricity and natural gas use.

 State Energy Program

 On August 14, 2009, the U.S. Department of Energy (DOE) approved the Illinois’ Energy Plan submitted as part of the Federal State Energy Program (SEP).
 DOE’s approval gives Illinois authority to move forward with implementing the plan, which is the most comprehensive effort to date to address the state’s energy production needs.
 Over $100 million in federal recovery funding will be available for grants to implement the plan.

 The focus of the Solar and Wind Energy Rebate Program, through the State's Renewable Energy Resources Program, is to encourage utilization of smaller-scale solar and wind energy systems in Illinois.